LBNL-UCB-STI/beam/README.md

 The Framework for Modeling Behavior, Energy, Autonomy, and Mobility in Transportation Systems

-BEAM extends and lightweights the [Multi-Agent Transportation Simulation Framework](https://github.com/matsim-org/matsim) (MATSim) to enable powerful and scalable analysis of urban transportation systems.
+BEAM extends the [Multi-Agent Transportation Simulation Framework](https://github.com/matsim-org/matsim) (MATSim) to enable powerful and scalable analysis of urban transportation systems.

 ## Documentation